kg4zow/remarkable.jms1.info/src/info/ssh.md

 ## Creating an SSH key pair

-If you don't already have an SSH key pair, you may want to think about creating one.
+If you want to be able to SSH into your tablet (or any other Linux machine) without a password, you will need to generate an SSH key pair.
 Having a key pair allows you to authenticate to the tablet *without* having to type a password every time.

 There are probably thousands of pages on the net which explain how to create a key pair, so I'm not going to go into a whole lot of detail about it.
 The quick version is ...